source-code-smith/microsoft-graph-docs/concepts/onboarding-experience-overview.md

 ## Confirming your new tenant experience

 If your tenant enabled Data Connect on the Microsoft 365 Admin Center after &lt;date&gt;, your organization is successfully enrolled in the new onboarding experience.
-Confirm this by requesting someone in your company with a Global Reader or Global Administrator-assigned role to access the Data Connect admin consent portal.
+Confirm this by requesting someone in your company with a Global Reader or Global Administrator-assigned role to access the Data Connect admin authorization portal.
 If the user is able to access the experience shown below without the highlighted warning, your tenant is making use of the new experience.

 ![The highlighted warning displayed for users if their organization is not using the new tenant experience.](images/M365-admin-center-highlighted-warning.png)